stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 primordial heyday, and wriggled down those familiar corridors in the loathsome shape of my captor?
 Were those tormenting dreams of more than twenty years the offspring of stark, monstrous
 memories?
-Had I once veritably talked with minds from reachless corners of time and space, learned the universe&rsquo;s secrets past and to come, and written the annals of my own world for the metal cases of those titan archives?
-And were those others&mdash;those shocking Elder Things of the mad winds and daemon pipings&mdash;in truth a lingering, lurking menace, waiting and slowly weakening in black abysses while varied shapes of life drag out their multimillennial courses on the planet&rsquo;s age-racked surface?
+Had I once veritably talked with minds from reachless corners of time and space, learned the universe's secrets past and to come, and written the annals of my own world for the metal cases of those titan archives?
+And were those others--those shocking Elder Things of the mad winds and daemon pipings--in truth a lingering, lurking menace, waiting and slowly weakening in black abysses while varied shapes of life drag out their multimillennial courses on the planet's age-racked surface?

   I do not know.
 If that abyss and what it held were real, there is no hope.
 Then, all too truly, there lies upon this world of man a mocking and incredible shadow out of